Afcon 2021 Qualifiers Tuesday wrap: Billiat brace hands Zimbabwe victory over Zambia | Goal.com

 In another interesting result on Monday, Ethiopia came from behind to stun 2015 African champions Ivory Coast with a 2-1 win at Bahir Da Stadium.

-Surafel Dagnachew and Shimelis Bekele scored to cancel out Tottenham's defender Serge Aurier's opener for Tottenham five minutes into the encounter.
+Surafel Dagnachew and Shimelis Bekele scored to cancel out Tottenham defender Serge Aurier's opener for Ivory Coast five minutes into the encounter.

 It was a huge victory for Ethiopia who had Egypt-based Beleke as the only foreign-based player when they faced a star-studded Ivory Coast side.